mysticmind/mysticmind-postgresembed/README.md

 - Since each run of embedded server can possibly use a combination of Postgres version and extensions.
 Hence implemented a concept of an instance containing the extracted Postgres binary, extensions and db data.
 - Each instance has a instance folder (guid) which contains the `pgsql` and `data` folders.
 Instance folder is created and removed for each embedded server setup and tear down.
 - Binary files of Postgres and the extensions are extracted into the instance `pgsql` folder
-- InitDb is run on the `data` folder calling `initdb.exe` in a `Process`
+- InitDb is run on the `data` folder calling `initdb` in a `Process`
-- Server is started by instantiating a new process on a free port (in the range of 5500 or above) using `pg_ctl.exe`.
+- Server is started by instantiating a new process on a free port (in the range of 5500 or above) using `pg_ctl`.
-- System will wait and check (fires a sql query using `psql.exe` at a set  interval) if the server has been started till a defined wait timeout.
+- System will wait and check (fires a sql query using `psql` at a set  interval) if the server has been started till a defined wait timeout.
 - Create extensions sql commands configured are run to install the extensions.
 All sql statements are combined together and run as a single query via a new process and psql.exe
 - After using the server, system will tear down by running a fast stop Process, kill the server process and clear the instance folder.
 - Server  implements `IDisposable` to call Stop automatically within the context of a `using(..){...}` block.
 If using an unit test setup and teardown at the class level, you will call `Start()` and `Stop()` appropriately.

+## Breaking changes in v3.x
+- `PgServer` class constructor signatures have changed.
+- Lib no more uses [PostgreSql.Binaries.Lite](https://github.com/mihasic/PostgreSql.Binaries.Lite)
+- With regards to postgres extensions, end-users will need to run `create extension <extn_name>;` to install the extension.
+Library will only download and extract the extension based on the url provided.

 ## Known Issues